nick-novak/Goals-n-such/something-new/something-new.md

 1/26/2016
 ---
-Some of the best Autobiographies are written by songwriters.
+Some of the best Autobiographies are written by musicians and songwriters.

+1/27/2016
+---
+Feeling like drinking socially, but not in the mood for alcohol?
+Whether you are training, cleansing, detox, what have you.
+Order a tonic with Angostura bitters and a lime wedge.
+The sharp crisp taste feels like a drink.
+The bitters also are believed to revile stomach aliments too.

+1/28/2016
+---
+Google plans on killing the password. [link](http://www.androidcentral.com/project-abacus-atap-project-aimed-killing-password)